ReadAlongs/Studio/readme-heroku.md

 Our production Heroku deployment is controlled by the following files:
  - `Procfile`: tells Heroku what command to launch in each Dyno;
- - `runtime.txt`: tells Heroku which run-time engine to use (i.e., which version of Python);
+ - `.python-version`: tells Heroku which run-time engine to use (i.e., which version of Python);
  - `requirements.txt`: tells Heroku what our production dependencies are;
  - `bin/post_compile`: Heroku builds run this after doing `pip install -r requirements.txt`.